Gas Safety On Holiday

 Holidays are a time to relax and forget about your everyday worries, so gas safety may not be top of your priorities when you’re gearing up for a trip.
-However, gas safety on holiday is just as important as it is at home, and potentially more so because when you’re on holiday you have much less knowledge or control over the state of any gas appliances.
+However, gas safety on holiday is just as important as it is at home because when you’re on holiday you have much less knowledge or control over the state of any gas appliances.

-There’s not much difference between gas safety in a caravan or gas safety on boats, but do you think about gas safety when camping in a tent?
-Gas camping stoves, gas heaters (such as table and patio), and even solid fuel BBQ can cause carbon monoxide (CO) poisoning.
-If you bring them into a tent, a caravan or any other enclosed space, during or after use, they can emit harmful CO putting anyone around them in danger, so remember never leave a lit or recently used BBQ indoors .
+There’s not much difference between gas safety in a caravan or gas safety on boats, but do you consider gas safety when camping in a tent?
+Gas camping stoves, gas heaters (such as table and patio heaters), and even solid fuel BBQs can cause carbon monoxide (CO) poisoning.
+If you bring them into a tent, a caravan or any other enclosed space, during or after use, they can emit harmful CO putting anyone around them in danger, so remember never leave a lit or recently used BBQ indoors.

-Gas safety on holiday starts before you arrive, and during your stay you should always be alert for the signs of carbon monoxide poisoning and badly maintained or poorly installed gas appliances.
+You should start thinking about gas safety when planning your holiday, and during your stay you should always be alert for the signs of carbon monoxide poisoning and badly maintained or poorly installed gas appliances.

-The following are things you should consider before and during your stay to stay gas safe on holiday:
+The following are things you should consider before and during your holiday to help you stay gas safe while you’re away:

 If you can smell gas or think there could be a gas leak within the property, it’s important to act fast.
 A gas leak also carries the risk of fire or explosion.